robtuley/world.rainchasers.com/src/morocco.md

 Language
 --------

-Outside the main cities English is unlikely to be understood, instead French is widely spoken alonside Arabic.
+Outside the main cities English is unlikely to be understood, instead French is widely spoken alongside Arabic.
 If you hire a local driver it is essential to have at least a rudimentary understanding of French.

 Weather
 -------

-At easter the weather should be sunny but not too hot, and you'll probably get at least a few downpours.
+At easter the weather should be sunny but not too hot, and you'll probably get a few downpours.

 Accommodation
 -------------